nicolleromero/nicolleromero/README.md

-### Hi 👋
-#### I'm a Frontend Software Engineer passionate about building awesome web experiences in React! ⚛️
-#### I also 💻 in Redux, Recoil, React Router, JavaScript, Python, HTML/CSS, and Java.
+Hi! 👋 Nicolle, here.
+I'm a Frontend Software Engineer that loves building in React.
+I'm looking for an awesome team to join, so please reach out if you're looking to hire a 🧨 engineer!

 <!--
 **nicolleromero/nicolleromero** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.